Fiction; Srishti Publishers; 213 pages

 The designer's cover page looks unprofessional and the proof readers have left some spelling mistakes unchecked.
 (For e.g. "colour" is spelt as "color".
 Indians follow the British English.)

 That evening, the four of us in that flat were having an amazing time.
-Talking about our past and present. … About the porn we used to watch on our computer.
+Talking about our past and present.
+About those not-so-good-looking girls in college.
+About the porn we used to watch on our computer.

 This and Singh's marketing skills from business school has made it sell more than 1.5 lakh copies.